GuildOfWeavers/distaff/docs/isa.md

 To make sure that `a` can fit into `n` bits we need to check that `a_acc = a`.
 This can be done using the following sequence of operations:
 ```
-DROP DROP READ EQ
+DUP DROP4 READ EQ
 ```
-The above sequence discards the first two items, then checks the equality of the remaining two items as described [here](#Checking-equality) placing `1` onto the stack if the values are equal, and `0` otherwise.
+The above sequence discards the first three items, then checks the equality of the remaining two items as described [here](#Checking-equality) placing `1` onto the stack if the values are equal, and `0` otherwise.

 Overall, the number of operations needed to determine whether a value can be represented by `n` bits is `n + 4` (assuming you already have the value positioned correctly on the stack).
 Specifically: